Credit Score Models

 One of the ways they make this judgment is by your credit score, the measurement used to determine how much of a credit risk you are.

-The usual biggest factor that the risk score determines is how likely you are to make a serious default in the next two years.
+The biggest factor that the risk score determines is how likely you are to make a serious default in the next two years.
 Serious being a 90 day late payment.

 What is of concern to the borrower is how that score is arrived at.
 Most consumers think they have one credit score when in fact they have many.

-What you as the borrower are most concerned with will be what credit score models that lender is using.
+What you, as the borrower, are most concerned with will be what credit score models that lender is using.

 Your bank additionally may deem certain aspects as more important than other areas that another lender will not consider as important.

-Example your looking for a large loan and your history isn't that varied (a mix of types of loans) and that may be something your lender is interested in seeing in a potential borrower.
+You are looking for a large loan and your history isn't that varied (a mix of types of loans) and that may be something your lender is interested in seeing in a potential borrower.

 Most lending institutions will use some sort of FICO score model, BUT that may not always be the case.
 Before you get too far into the process you may want to find out what credit score model they use and see how much information about that model you can get before it actually becomes an inquiry.